When answering "What is this person's race?", you are asked to select one or more boxes and enter detailed origins in the fields below each checkbox.

 If you check a box, but leave the origin fields blank, a message will appear at the top of the screen and the blank field will be highlighted in red.

 If you do not know this person's origin, click next again to continue completing your response.

-Households will receive an invitation to respond to the 2020 Census between March 12-20.
+Households began receiving invitations to respond to the 2020 Census between March 12-20.
 There are additional reminders to respond that will be mailed throughout the month.
-You can respond online, by phone, or by mail.
+Once you receive your invitation, you can respond online, by phone, or by mail.
 If a household does not respond to the 2020 Census, a census taker will follow up in person to collect their response.
 This will occur between May-July.